In This Article Show

 - 3 Reasons Why Babies May Refuse Pacifiers

 - What You Should Do If Your Baby Refuses Pacifier

 Wondering what to do when your baby suddenly refuses the pacifier?
 Although it can be frustrating when babies all of sudden begin to reject their pacifiers or generally refuse to take one.
 Pacifiers are used to soothe, calm or distract babies.
 Sometimes babies cry when they are bored, and pacifiers can help keep their mouths busy.
 But when they refuse to take their pacifier what then do you do?

 If your baby suddenly refuses to take a pacifier you should consider changing the pacifier to one that suits their mouth, offer it to them when they are calm and not upset, and ensure that they are in a comfortable position.

-TV and movies make it look easy but in reality, it is not as easy as it looks.
-A lot of parents and caregivers find it difficult to get a baby to love pacifiers or get them to take it the right way.
+TV and movies make it look easy, but in reality, it is not as easy as it seems.
+A lot of parents and caregivers find it challenging to get a baby to love pacifiers or get them to take it the right way.
 Fact remains that not all babies will successfully take pacifiers or like them.

 However, in this article, we will be discussing the benefits of giving your baby pacifiers, the reasons why your baby would refuse pacifiers, and ways to get it right with your baby.

 READ: My Child Hates Her Dad: Here’s What To Do

 A lot of parents might not be aware of how beneficial pacifiers are to babies, some think it’s only useful for keeping babies calm and quiet but it does way more than that, so let’s get right into it.

 Especially on plane trips, pacifiers are very useful as they may help release pressure from their jaws, promote better air travel and reduce every discomfort that they may be feeling.
 Pacis could be of great help when the need to go on a plane trip with your baby rises.